AdobeDocs/experience-manager-65.pt-BR/help/forms/using/saving-html5-form-draft.md

 ---
-title: Como salvar um formulário HTML5 como rascunho
+title: Salvamento de um formulário HTML 5 como rascunho
 seo-title: Saving an HTML5 form as a draft
 description: Salve um formulário HTML5 como rascunho e retome o preenchimento do formulário em um estágio posterior.
 seo-description: Save an HTML5 form as a draft and resume filling the form at a later stage.